waleed2812/A3_CS2Ai/README.md

 Here the output Y represents a vector of binary probabilities corresponding to X and can attain values of either 1 or 0.
 Your task is to fit a a two layer neural network that receives X and produces the predictions that accurately match the binary probabilites vector Y.

 The two layer network is shown below.
 Each layer has a unique specified activation function that is applied on a linear combination of the preceding neurons.
 Find the network parameters including weight matrices W and biases B, such that the cross entropy loss is minimized at the end.
-For details related to binary cross entropy loss see [here](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html)
+For details related to binary cross entropy loss [click here](https://ml-cheatsheet.readthedocs.io/en/latest/loss_functions.html)

 ![q2](./img/q2.png)